-The Hungarian version of this page contains general information on the composition and activities of the Hungarian Chemical Industry Social Dialogue Committee established in 2005.
+The Hungarian version of this page contains general information on the composition, conferences and workshops and other activities of the Hungarian Chemical Industry Social Dialogue Committee established in 2005.

 Representativeness of the European social partner organisations:Chemical sector

 This study aims to provide the necessary information to encourage sectoral social dialogue in the chemical sector.
 The goal of Eurofound’s series of representativeness studies is to identify the relevant national and supranational social partner organisations in the field of industrial relations in selected sectors.
 Hence, the study identifies the relevant national social partner organisations in the chemical sector via a top-down approach (listing the members of the European affiliations) and a bottom-up approach through Eurofound’s network of European correspondents.

 A national sector-related organisation is included in this study if it is either regularly involved in sector-related collective bargaining and/or affiliated to a sector-related European association of business or labour on the European Commission’s list of European social partner organisations consulted under Article 154 of the Treaty on the Functioning of the European Union (TFEU), and/or participates in the sector-related European social dialogue.

 Defining the sector

 For the purpose of this study, the chemical sector is defined in terms of the Statistical Classification of Economic Activities in the European Community (NACE), to ensure the cross-national comparability of the findings.
 More specifically, the chemical sector is defined as embracing NACE (Rev. 2) 20, 21 and 22.
 This includes the following activities: 20 Manufacture of chemicals and chemical products; 21 Manufacture of basic pharmaceutical products and pharmaceutical preparations; 22 Manufacture of rubber and plastic products.

 According to this definition, the organisations listed by the European Commission as a social partner organisation